-Chardon Schools Foundation Fall 2017 Grants
+Chardon Schools Foundation Awards Fall Grants

-For 28 years, the Chardon Schools Foundation has helped fund creative and engaging educational grants to teachers in the Chardon Local School District.
+For 30 years, the Chardon Schools Foundation has helped fund creative and engaging educational grants to teachers in the Chardon Local School District.
 Grants from all Chardon Schools are reviewed and awarded in the fall and spring of each school year.
 By financially supporting innovative and creative educational programs, we help to ensure the highest quality education for the students of Chardon Local Schools.
 The Foundation raises funds through an auction in March and a 5k race in July along with individual donations.
 You can support our mission by sending a donation to Chardon Schools Foundation, PO Box 838, Chardon, Ohio 44024 or online here through our website.